anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 There will be time to chat to each other over weekends and residentials; enjoy different locations with their accompanying challenges and learning; an opportunity to consider how you can implement and adapt Yoga wisdom to contemporary living and evolution in your work and relationships.

 Let's co-create not just a 'new normal' but an enlightened illuminated and evolutionary way forward as a species.
-The training will take place over 24 days (plus 2 assessment days) as well as home study and assignments:
+The training will take place over a mix of residential and non-residential days (to allow for plenty of peer-to-peer support and teaching practice) as well as home study and assignments:

 **Residential 1: Friday 1st April - Tuesday 5th April 2022 at Watermillock Village Hall, Lake District (You will be able to begin teaching as a student after this).
 Residential cost: £525**